kendru/learn-cljs/content/section-5/lesson-29-separate-concerns.md

 > **NOTE: Namespaced Keywords**
 >
 > Standard ClojureScript keywords start with a single colon followed by one or more characters that are valid in an identifier, e.g. `:i-am-a-keyword`.
 However, keywords may also contain a namespace to distinguish them from other keywords that may have the same name.
 For example, `:genre/rock` and `:terrain/rock` have the same name - `"rock"` - but different namespaces.
 There are two ways to create a namespaced keyword: by prefixing the keyword name with the namespace followed by a forward slash or starting the keyword with a double-colon.
-The double-colon version uses the current ClojureScript namespace as the keyword namespace, so a keyword that is referenced as `::type` within a namespace called `notifications.pubsub` could also be referenced as `:notifications.pubsub/type`.
+The double-colon version uses the current ClojureScript namespace as the keyword namespace, so a keyword that is referenced as `::type` within a namespace called `learn-cljs.notifications.pubsub` could also be referenced as `:learn-cljs.notifications.pubsub/type`.
 Namespaced keywords are especially common in larger projects with multiple contributors.

 Unlike the message bus that we used in Lesson 26, we hard-code the `dispatch!` function to emit to the `msg-ch` channel.
 Similarly, our components will rely on the `msg-bus` being in scope.
 Now we can write our notification component: